kcwong395/Mahjong-Bingo/README.md

-### Mahjong-Bingo: A Bingo game of Mahjong Tiles in Taiwan Night Market
+## Mahjong-Bingo: A Bingo game in Taiwan Night Market

 This project is co-developed by Ken, Kevin and Martin.
 To start the game, you can simply open the Mahjong-Bingo.jar.

+Table of Content:
+- Motivation - Why Mahjong-Bingo
+- Introduction - How to play
+- Acknowledgements

-### Motivation: Why Mahjong-Bingo
+### Motivation - Why Mahjong-Bingo

 We were exchanging students visiting National Cheng Kung University (or simply NCKU) during Summer Semister in 2018.
 Our team was attending a JAVA programming course and was required to complete a project using JAVA programming.

 In a visiting to Tainan night market, we observed citizens playing this gmae.
 We had a deep impression towards this interesting game since we saw no one won any prizes and thus aroused our interest to study this game.

+### Introduction - How to play
+1. Draw 15 face-down Mahjong tiles
+2. Click to reveal the tiles
+3. Drag the tiles to the correspondent place which shares the same picture
+4. If any six of the tiles complete a line [no matter it is **horizontal, vertical and diagonal**], you win
+5. If there are five tiles connected while no line is completed, get extra 3 tiles and continue the game

 ### Acknowledgements